deltawing/music_generator_lstm/README.md

 ## Running the experiment
-If all the dependencies are satisfied, you should create a new folder called 'Classics' and put the music files (.mid) into this folder. then you should run the experiment by:
+If all the dependencies are satisfied, you should create a new folder called 'Classics' and put the music files (.mid) into this folder.
+ Then you should run the experiment by:
 > python Data.py
 >
 and